raven-dev/lisandro-krikey-challenge/readme.md

 # About project:

   - Develop based on MVVM and repository patterns
-  - Dependency injection as "naked way" just to let you know I understand the principle.
+  - Dependency injection with only Kotlin to show I understand the principle.
 That's why I didn't add any DI tool like Dagger2, Koin or Hilt.
-  - Making some reactive programming with coroutines and livedata
+  - Used some reactive programming with coroutines and livedata
-  - Single Activity "architecture" (just for fun)
+  - Single activity / multiple fragment architecture

 Also:
-  - I using brand new coroutines implementation with retrofit with a centralice Api Handler to handle error about the current call or error from server.
-I.E: this cclass can handle and parse the error response for te server, so viewmodel or ui doesn't care about how get the error message.
-Just has to display it.
+  - I using brand new coroutines implementation with retrofit with a central Api Handler to handle error about the current call or error from server.
+I.E: this class can handle and parse the error response for the server, so ViewModels and Views don't contain logic surrounding error messages.
+ViewModels and Views can focus on display.

 # Resources
 * [Cat list screen] - All cats list